Kava-Labs/kava/client/grpc/README.md

 fmt.Printf("account sequence for %s: %d\n", kavaAcc, rsp.Sequence)
 ```

-## Adding Tests
+## Query Tests

 To test queries, a Kava node is required.
-Therefore, the e2e tests for the gRPC client can be found in the `tests/e2e` directory.
+Therefore, the e2e tests for the gRPC client queries can be found in the `tests/e2e` directory.
 Tests for new utility queries should be added as e2e tests under the `test/e2e` directory.